 After you have defined the source connection, you may continue to configure a migration job.
-A simple wizard will help you define all crucial aspects of the migration, including selection of a target server, mailboxes' range, necessary filters and address rewriting preferences.
+A simple wizard will help you define all crucial aspects of the migration, for example selecting a target server, range of mailboxes and necessary time and folder filters.
 This article describes the job configuration step by step.
 Use the links below to learn how to:

 - Create a new migration job

 - Name your job